-Event Severity level Description Heartbeat is "alive."
-(Global Cluster Option) Information The heartbeat between clusters is healthy.
-User has logged on to VCS.
+Event Severity level Description User has logged on to VCS.
 Information A user log on has been recognized because a user logged on by Cluster Manager, or because a haxxx command was invoked.

-Table 13-2Events and traps for clusters (continued)
+Table 13-2 Events and traps for clusters (continued)